 If the pathogen is never encountered again during the individual's lifetime, B and T memory cells will circulate for a few years or even several decades and will gradually die off, having never functioned as effector cells.
 However, if the host is re-exposed to the same pathogen type, circulating memory cells will immediately differentiate into plasma cells and active Helper T cells without requiring the help of innate cells, or cytokines from activated Helper T cells.
 This is known as the secondary immune response.
 One reason why the adaptive immune response is delayed is because it takes time for naïve B and T cells with the appropriate antigen specificities to be identified, activated, and proliferate.
 On reinfection, this step is skipped, and the result is a more rapid production of immune defenses.
 Each of these newly reactivated effector cells also produces a stronger response than the first set of effector cells.
-For example, memory B cells that differentiate into plasma cells in a secondary immune response output tens to hundreds-fold greater antibody amounts than were secreted during the primary response (Figure 6).
+For example, memory B cells that differentiate into plasma cells in a secondary immune response (Figure 6).
 This rapid and dramatic antibody response may stop the infection before it can even become established, and before the innate immune system can initiate the inflammatory response that causes symptoms of infection such as fever, redness, swelling and body aches.
 The individual may not even realize they had been exposed to the pathogen.